-The MPC did not formally meet on a regular basis as recommended in the plan.
-However, mitigation has become a regular topic of discussion among the majority of jurisdictions included in the plan.
+Mitigation has become a regular topic of discussion among the majority of jurisdictions included in the plan.
 Hazard mitigation projects have been encouraged to be incorporated into other planning projects.

 Table 1.2 provides information on who actively participated in the planning process and who they represented: